 Apple announced and released the iPad 2021 9th Gen in September 2021.
 It is supposed to be the cheapest iPad of the lot at $329.
 But here in India, it’s about $414 which is about 25% more expensive than in the US.
-Previously I was using a Lenovo Android tablet which was quite old and was showing its age.
-I have always heard amazing things about Apple’s iPad and its user experience.
-So I decided to get the base model and experience it as a first-time Apple user.
-Since I’ve always used Android since the beginning so it was a crazy but exciting experiment and experience.
+Since I’ve always used Android since the beginning so it was a wild but exciting experiment and experience.

 Design & Build

 The unboxing experience for the iPad 9th Gen was quite premium as Apple has not cut any costs on packaging and accessories.
-It comes with a 20W power adaptor, lightning to type-c cable, Apple stickers, and some documentation.
+It comes with a 20W power adaptor, lightning-to-type cable, Apple stickers, and some documentation.
 The box is quite hefty and thick, which in my opinion could have been slimmed down for environmental reasons.
 I have purchased and reviewed the Wi-Fi 64GB variant here.

 Display & Sound